Difference Between Final Dividend and Proposed Dividend

 Final Dividend vs Proposed Dividend

 The final Dividend is what its name suggests.
 It shows the dividend part that is declared at the annual general meeting by the director board of a corporation.
-The final dividend is usually more significant in comparison to the interim dividend.
+The final dividend is more significant in comparison to the interim dividend.

 The proposed dividend is the expected part of a dividend at the end of the financial year.
 It is given to the shareholders during the current fiscal year but given in the following financial year.